 The product of the forecasters issued in the morning is compared with the ECMWF deterministic model and ALADIN running at 00 UTC and the ECMWF EPS mean running on the previous day at 12 UTC.
-Studying the diagrams on Fig 11 it can be established that the scores of the forecasters are usually better then the results of the deterministic model.
-On the other hand, EPS mean gives better result in some variables like cloudiness, wind gust.
+It is important to note the forecasted minimum temperature of the ECMWF model has a strong (2-4 degrees) positive bias in summer, specially in anticyclonic situations.
+Forecasted minimum temperature is quite correct in other seasons.
+Studying the diagrams on Fig 9, 10 and 11 it can be established that the scores of the forecasters are usually better then the results of the deterministic model.
+On the other hand, EPS mean gives better result in some variables like wind gust and precipitation existence.
 After DAY 4 the reliability of EPS mean exceeds the deterministic model and in some cases it is better then the forecaster.
-Except at maximum temperature where human practice can improve on the models.
-ALADIN model developed for short-range is best in forecasting wind gust and mean wind speed.
+Except at maximum temperature where human practice can improve on all the models.
+ALADIN model developed for short-range is best in forecasting mean wind speed.

-A complex score is also derived using the scores of each variables.
-To calculate a difference between the result of the forecaster and of the model we obtain a diagram in Fig 12.
+A complex score is also derived using the scores of each variable.
+To calculate a difference between the result of the forecaster and of the model we obtain a diagram in Fig 10.
 Positive values indicate higher overall skill for the forecaster.
-The 14-day moving average of the improvement of the forecaster on ECMWF has usually remained under 5% except in case of strong winter inversion situation like it was at the end of the year.
+The 14-day moving average of the improvement of the forecaster on ECMWF has usually remained under 5 % except in case of strong winter inversion situation like it was at the end of the year.
 The models usually have problems to handle these situations.
-The improvement on ALADIN is approximately 3% higher.
+The improvement on ALADIN is approximately 5-10%.